 Spotify went public in 2008 in a market crowded with rival music services.
-In less than 10 years, the music streaming app has shattered expectations by reaching over 365 million monthly users, including 165 million subscribers, across 178 markets.
+The music streaming app has shattered expectations by reaching over 365 million monthly users, including 165 million subscribers, across 178 markets.
 It is now the world’s most popular audio streaming subscription service.

-Spotify Ads is also the largest digital audio advertising platform — giving marketers and brands a direct line into the ears of 90 million ad-supported listeners.
+Spotify Ads is also the largest digital audio advertising platform — giving marketers and brands a direct line into the ears of millions of ad-supported listeners.

-The breakneck velocity of Spotify’s rise is unlikely as it is impressive.
-Spotify’s active users spend on average 149 minutes a day listening to their favorite music app — and most of these users are enjoying it Spotify’s free, ad-supported version.
+The breakneck velocity of Spotify’s rise is incredibly impressive.
+The platform’s active users spend on average 148 minutes a day listening to their favorite music app — and most of these users are enjoying Spotify’s free, ad-supported version.

 It’s clear Spotify is seeing vast success, but let’s dive a bit deeper into the world of advertising within the increasingly popular platform.
 Here’s a quick look at what digital audio advertising is, what Spotify Ads can offer brands and advertisers, and how you can get started.
 It’s easier than you might think.

 “Digital audio advertising is advertising in an auditory medium, which is becoming more sophisticated and effective with today’s growing music platforms.”